xdarkki/AITD-game/README.md

-# AID-game
+# Alone Inside THE Darkness
-Alone Inside THE Darkness is a 2D Horror game
+Alone inside the darkness is a 2D game in the horror branch.
+The story is about a student in a school in Germany.
+The school was empty when he left class to go to the bathroom and came back.
+His classmates, teachers and friends have mysteriously disappeared.
+In search of a possible explanation for this, his school changes in a weird and white way.
+He encounters various obstacles and problems which he tries to solve with hints.
+Join this adventure...